-Let Your Personal WHY Drive Your Referrals
+Let Your Client-Focused WHY Drive Your Referrals

 I just discovered the easiest, most comfortable, and most effective way to ask for referrals.
 Fasten your seatbelt… this could be a game changer for you!

-You’ve heard me talk about sharing your Personal Why with prospects so that they connect with you on a more personal level.
+You’ve heard me talk about sharing your Why with prospects so that they connect with you on a more personal level.
 I’ve demonstrated how this type of connection not only converts prospects into clients, it also makes you more referable.

 If you’re familiar with my V.I.P.S.
 Method™, you know that the ‘I’ stands for “Importance.”
 You want to treat your request for referrals with importance because: